numpy/numpy/doc/source/user/numpy-for-matlab-users.rst

 reshape(x,3,4);`` should become ``z = x.reshape(3,4,order='F').copy()`` in
 NumPy.

-'array' or 'matrix'?
-Which should I use?
+'array' or 'matrix'? which should i use?
 ========================================

 Historically, NumPy has provided a special matrix type, `np.matrix`, which